thunderbird/developer-docs/planning/roadmap.md

 ### A New Email Encryption
 Priority: <span style="background-color: #FF8080">P1</span>
 Delivery Quarter: Q1 2026
-Why: Current email encryption solutions are cumbersome, requiring will and training time to use it.
-Thunderbird can be the driver and the champion of a new open implementation.
 High level objectives (non-exhaustive):
 * Thunderbird should be the champion of encryption and propose a new open path.
 * Making it easier for non-technical users to use a reliable encrypted solution.